is public space? It is the place where the public connects, outside

 valuable space while adding nothing to our social lives.

-public space was where people gathered to socialise, shop and engage
+public space was where people gathered to chat, shop and engage

 in politics.
 But with the rise of interactive technology, people now